CSCfi/rahti-user-guide/docs/introduction/sla.md

 network, storage and computational view.

 The Rahti service accounts for service usage based on the resources used.
-Up to date resource cost information is found in the [https://rahti.csc.fi](Rahti documentation).
+Up to date resource cost information is found in the [Rahti documentation](https://rahti.csc.fi)

+The normal functioning of the service is defined as

+ * the ability to launch new user applications.
+ * the availablility and integrity of the storage services.
+ * the functioning of the network, and the accessibility of user applications.
+ * the functioning of replication, auto-recovery and auto-scaling of user applications.

 This service is provided under User policy and terms of usage for the Rahti contariner cloud service hence by agreeing to this document the customer also